delfick/extended-mypy-django-plugin/docs/api/primer.rst

 Primer
 ======

-There are three classes introduced by this plugin (in addition to the rest of the functionality in `django-stubs`_) to make it easier to work with abstract Django ORM models.
+To explain what this plugin achieves it's useful to first briefly explain how Django ORM is essentially a DSL driven by Python class inheritance.

 .. _django-stubs: https://github.com/typeddjango/django-stubs

 Abstract and Concrete models
 ----------------------------

-It's useful to first explain what is meant by abstract and concrete models!

 In Django ORM, database tables are represented by classes that inherit from ``django.db.models.Model``.
 These classes will exist under specific Django